(Editor’s note: The article has been updated to correct the name of the owner of downtown Truckee shop Bespoke + Atelier, Heather Rivers.)

 RedThread Collection’s goal is to become the most sustainable apparel company in the world, she said.

 So what is it about textiles that draws people to create?
-Owner of the downtown Truckee shop Bespoke + Atelier Heather River has run her textile-oriented businesses locally for over 10 years.
+Owner of the downtown Truckee shop Bespoke + Atelier Heather Rivers has run her textile-oriented businesses locally for over 10 years.

-Asked about the local presence of creative-type businesses, River said that “Truckee is the land of opportunity — there’s less of the outside world’s distractions.
+Asked about the local presence of creative-type businesses, Rivers said, “Truckee is the land of opportunity — there’s less of the outside world’s distractions.
 So, owning a business [may be easier] to access.”
 She hopes to see the region continue to be more supportive of businesses entering the maker market in the future.